12th Infantry Regiment training depot, outside Bainsmarket.

 The ghost of his arm flexed painfully at that last one.
 With titanic effort, Willikers forced the images to stop their macabre parade through his mind.
 Lieutenant Reynolds handed him a long sheet of paper.
 On it was listed every name of every man in Hammer Company.
 Captain Willikers glanced at it briefly.
 He clicked his tongue in annoyance.

 “Oh, hell, I can’t read this without my glasses,” he said impatiently, handing it back to Reynolds.
-The truth was his vision was still as sharp as a raptor; he just didn’t want to read the list of names.
+His vision was still as sharp as a raptor, he just didn’t want to read the list of names.

 Its length reminded him too much of a certain casualty report.